mekas/mb1313600022/1313617030/README.md

 Easy Shake is an application that will display recipes, ingredients, instructions about drink.

 ## Target Segment
-Target segment of this application is for people who want to make drink but they don't know or forget recipe, ingredients and how to make it.
+Target segment of this application is for people who want to make drink but they don't know or forget recipe, ingredients and instructions how to make it.

 ## Features
 - Drink Categories, page to show drink categories